 There are two types of stipends available for teacher programs – participation and commuter stipends.
-EFIAH 2021 is eligible for both a participation stipend of $350 and a commuter stipend of $150.
+EFIAH 2022 program attendees are eligible for both a participation stipend of $500 and a commuter stipend of $150.

-To earn an available participation stipend, teachers must attend and actively participate in all sessions.
+To earn a participation stipend, teachers must attend and actively participate in all sessions.
 There is no need to apply for the participant stipend.

 Commuter stipends are available for local participants who commute to campus each day of the program (not staying in dormitories).
 To earn an available commuter stipend, participants must attend and actively participate in all sessions.
 There is no need to apply for the commuter stipend.

-Stipend checks will be mailed in August 2021, once all FTE summer programs are completed.
+Stipend checks will be mailed in late summer, once all FTE summer programs are completed.

 What is the cancellation policy?

 The Foundation for Teaching Economics (FTE) is closely monitoring the ongoing presence of COVID-19.
 FTE is in close contact with our campus and hotel partners.
 Should a campus or hotel closure require the cancellation of a program, full refunds of the program fee will be given.
 For participants who voluntarily withdraw, refunds will be made according to the FTE stated refund policy and schedule.